 In 1527, a crew of five ships and 600 men under the command of Pánfilo de Narváez made their way to the New World from Spain.
 They were sailing along, doing pretty well, when a hurricane struck their ships in the Gulf of Mexico.
-In April of 1528 300 men landed near the Rio de las Palmas -- at what is currently known as the Jungle Prada Site in St. Petersburg -- among hostile natives.
+In April of 1528, 300 men landed near the Rio de las Palmas – at what is currently known as the Jungle Prada Site in St. Petersburg – amongst hostile natives.

 Narváez decided to cut his losses and get the hell out of Dodge.
 He ordered the construction of four rafts to return to the sea from the interior.
 He intended to rejoin the ships and continue to Mexico, but the vessels were destroyed in yet another storm (must have been hurricane season).
 Narváez and almost all the members of his expedition died.
 The storm wrecked two of the four rafts.

 The story of this group of wagons and people starts the same that it did for thousands of others who made the same trip along the Oregon Trail.
-But the reason that their story was doomed from the moment they left Independence is because of one man... a man whose name is not remembered nor associated with the two words "Donner Party".
+But the reason that their story was doomed from the moment they left Independence is because of one man... a man whose name is not remembered nor associated with "Donner Party."
 Well, and another is heavily culpable, but I'll get to that in a second.

-And so, at the Little Sandy River (where the Oregon Trail continues on and another splits down to Ft Bridger), the larger wagon train opted to follow the established trail and our intrepid, smaller group opted to head for Fort Bridger.
+And so, at the Little Sandy River (where the Oregon Trail continues on and another splits down to Ft Bridger), the larger wagon train opted to follow the established trail and our intrepid, smaller Donner group opted to head for Fort Bridger and the "shortcut."

-And so, they took the shortcut... and like so many of us who take unknown shortcuts (tho most of us just get stuck on a bunch of one-way streets in downtown Boston, not eating each other to survive), ended up seriously regretting it.
+And so, they took the shortcut... and, like so many of us who take unknown shortcuts, ended up seriously regretting it.

-The toll was grisley.
+The toll was grisly.
 Two-thirds of the men in the party died, while two-thirds of the women and children lived.
-41 people died, and 46 survived.
+41 people died and 46 survived.
 In the end, five had died before reaching the mountains, 35 died either at the mountain camps or trying to cross the mountains, and one died just after reaching the valley.
 Most of those who survived lost toes to frostbite.

 Donner Lake (originally Truckee Lake), now-named for the party, is today a popular mountain resort and the Donner Camp has been designated as a National Historic Landmark.